vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 ## Think before you click
 Understanding the intricacies of cybersecurity is crucial in today's digital landscape.
 Attack simulation training is indispensable for users as it provides hands-on experience in recognizing and defending against potential threats.
 This proactive approach empowers individuals to enhance their security awareness, identify vulnerabilities, and contribute to a more resilient organizational defense against cyber attacks.

 Microsoft Defender for Office 365 provides an attack simulation training if you are licensed for Microsoft Defender for Office 365 Plan 2 _(add-on licenses or included in subscriptions such as Microsoft 365 E5)_.
-Without the need for third-party phishing simulations, attack simulation training can be easily set up in the Defender portal.
+Without the need for third-party phishing simulations, this attack simulation training can be easily set up in the Defender portal.

 This blog focuses on what the user sees and is an extension of the Microsoft Learn documentation, which already provides a good explanation of how to set up the attack simulation in the Defender portal.
 We will definitely have a summary of the configuration part as well.